Interstellar-Network/interstellar-docs-tech/developers/intro.md

 :::info Why Our Source Code Is Not Yet Public

-**User security is at the heart of Interstellar’s mission.**
+**User security is central to Interstellar’s mission**

-Our architecture introduces a new category of authentication and action validation mechanisms that go far beyond the state of the art — including dynamic visual cryptography, secure enclave-based key attestation, and garbled circuit-based behavioral validation.
+Our architecture introduces a new class of authentication and action validation technologies — including dynamic visual cryptography, secure enclave-based key attestation, and garbled circuit–based behavioral validation — designed to go beyond current best practices.

-These mechanisms are specifically designed to comply with and potentially exceed the highest security standards in the industry, including those relevant for PSD2, SOC2, and decentralized identity frameworks.

-Because of this, we have taken the responsible position to **withhold source code publication until our final testnet release**.
-This decision is based on the following principles:
+These systems are built to meet and exceed the highest security standards (e.g. PSD2, SOC2, decentralized identity frameworks).
+To uphold that bar, we’ve made the deliberate decision to withhold source code publication until our final testnet release.

+This approach ensures:

-- **Protecting users and integrators from unverified or unsafe reuse** of cryptographic components or SDKs that are not yet audited or hardened for general use
+- **User and integrator safety**, by avoiding premature reuse of cryptographic components or SDKs that have not been fully audited or hardened

-- **Preventing adversarial learning or adaptation** based on unfinished components, especially in a domain where attackers increasingly use AI to reverse-engineer or mimic behaviors
+- **Protection against adversarial learning**, especially in a landscape where AI is increasingly used to reverse-engineer systems

-- **Preserving security model integrity**, including controlled validation of how and when sensitive components (like Trusted Action Validation Protocol circuits) are deployed
+- **Integrity of our security model**, through controlled rollout of sensitive components like Trusted Action Validation Protocol circuits

-- **Ensuring reproducible, verifiable builds** and integration with formal verification and remote attestation mechanisms — so the eventual public release meets the highest standards of transparency *and* trust
+- **Reproducibility and transparency**, with verified builds and remote attestation to ensure trust in the open-source release

-- **Avoiding fragmentation or misuse** by external parties who may misunderstand or repurpose core systems before the correct documentation, test harnesses, and dependency controls are in place
+- **Responsible adoption**, by preventing fragmentation or misapplication before documentation, test harnesses, and dependency controls are in place

-Interstellar is committed to progressive disclosure.
-The codebase will be open-sourced in full, beginning with the final testnet phase — alongside developer tooling and documentation that reflect its intended usage and security posture.
+We’re committed to full open sourcing at the time of the final testnet release, along with tooling and documentation to support responsible integration and usage.

-This is not a delay in openness.
-It’s a commitment to **responsible decentralization and user-first security**.

 :::